Right After Surgery

 Back in Your Room

-You will have an IV (a catheter, or tube, that is inserted into a vein, usually in your arm).
+You will have an IV (a catheter, or tube, that is inserted into a vein, most often in your arm).
 You will receive fluids through the IV until you are able to drink on your own.
 You will slowly resume a normal diet.

-Your health care provider will show you how to prevent blood clots.
+Your surgeon will show you how to prevent blood clots.

 - You may wear special compression stockings on your legs.
 These stockings improve blood flow and reduce your risk of getting blood clots.